-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 120 low income youths

-Location Description
+Location Description 170 Pearl Street, Salvation Army

 Planned Activities life skills, counseling, youth diversion program, health education, educational assessments and computer training.

 22 Project Name Summer Activities

 Target Area Local Target Area

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$23,000

 Description An eight week summer program offered to youths, ages 5-12.
 Each program is developed around a theme that the program is modeled around.
 Hasbro summer initiative program provides the Summer Activities with curriculums to help with the learning loss experienced during the summer months for children as well as their overall development.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 80 low income youths

-Location Description
+Location Description Central High School- 1840 Roosevelt Ave

 Planned Activities literacy component, MCAS assistance, life skills, All Stars Model

 23 Project Name Indian Orchard Unit

 Target Area Local Target Area

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$7,000

-Description Target Date Estimate the number and type of families that will benefit from Operating as a satellite unit at the Indian Orchard Elementary School, Boys and Girls Club will provide services to 125 youth, ages 6-18 years old with a variety of recreational and educational activities.
+Target Date Estimate the number and type of families that will benefit from the proposed activities Operating as a satellite unit at the Indian Orchard Elementary School, Boys and Girls Club will provide services to 125 youth, ages 6-18 years old with a variety of recreational and educational activities.
 The program will focus on increasing physical activity through a variety of exercise as well as engaging in safe and positive behaviors.

-the proposed activities

-Location Description

-Planned Activities after school activities- homework help, recreational activities and summer programs

-24 Project Name Youth Swim & Safety

-Target Area Local Target Area

-Goals Supported Community Development

-Needs Addressed Community Development

-Funding CDBG: \$7,500

-Description The Boys & Girls Club will provide opportunities for youth ages 6-18 to increase their level of knowledge regarding swim safety as well as provide a safe, nurturing environment in which the youth can discover a passion for the water.
+6/30/2016 50 low income youths Location Description Indian Orchard Elementary School Planned Activities after school activities- homework help, recreational activities and summer programs 24 Project Name Youth Swim & Safety Target Area Local Target Area Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$7,500 Description The Boys & Girls Club will provide opportunities for youth ages 6-18 to increase their level of knowledge regarding swim safety as well as provide a safe, nurturing environment in which the youth can discover a passion for the water.
 Scholarships may be available for some of those who are unable to pay.

-Target Date

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description

-Planned Activities provide a safe, nurturing environment, practice safety, help guide children through new experiences in the water, create an aquatic confidence.
+Target Date 6/30/2016 Estimate the number and type of families that will benefit from the proposed activities 50 youth Location Description 481 Carew Street- Springfield Boys & Girls Club Planned Activities provide a safe, nurturing environment, practice safety, help guide children through new experiences in the water, create an aquatic confidence.
 25 Project Name PRIDE Literacy Awards